-Once your child is insured, he/she can seek treatment from any doctor in Germany and must only pay a 10-euro surcharge every quarter.
+Once your child is insured, he/she can seek treatment from any doctor in Germany.
 In case of an emergency, there are doctors always on stand-by and accident and emergency departments provide 24/7 treatment at hospitals.
 And again, insured patients needn't pay anything for emergency treatment.
 You can call an ambulance day or night by dialling the freephone number 112.

 Keep in mind that patients in Germany can only get prescription medicines from pharmacies.
-The Medical Preparations Act in Germany strictly regulates the sale of medication in Germany.
+The Medical Preparations Act strictly regulates the sale of medication in Germany.
 Some medicine, which you may be able to buy over the counter in your own country, such as antibiotics, can only be prescribed by doctors in Germany.

-Who can help my child when problems arise?
+12 Who can help my child when problems arise?